kartoza/docker-geoserver/README.md

 ```

 ### Activating JNDI PostgreSQL connector
 When defining vector stores you can use the JNDI pooling.
-To set
-this up you will need to activate the following environment
+To activate this, adjust the following environment
 variable `POSTGRES_JNDI=TRUE`.
 By default, the environment the
 variable is set to `FALSE`.
 Additionally, you will need to
 define parameters to connect to an existing PostgreSQL database